-We looked at two complaints received in the last 12 months and found these were satisfactorily handled, dealt with in a timely way, with openness and transparency with dealing with the complaint.
-Lessons were learnt from individual concerns and complaints and also from analysis of trends and action was taken to as a result to improve the quality of care.
+We looked at all complaints received in the last year and found these were satisfactorily handled and dealt with in a timely way.
+Lessons were learnt from concerns and complaints and action was taken to as a result to improve the quality of care.